thedeveloperever/optimac/README.md

 # If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, Safari and more.
 # Also this is a new project, therefore it is still a work in progress!

-MacOS Debloater
+# MacOS Debloater

-This is a project that allows you to remove all extra apps, bloat, and preinstalled junk off of your Mac!
+# This is a project that allows you to remove all extra apps, bloat, and preinstalled junk off of your Mac!

+# How to use:

+Click the green "Code" dropdown menu, and then click "Download Zip"

+Then you go into your Downloads folder and double click the macosdebloater-macosdebloater zip file.

+Then search "Terminal" in Launchpad.

+Click it and do the following commands:

+*cd Downloads/

+*cd macosdebloater-macosdebloater

+*chmod 777 debloater.sh

+*./debloater.sh

+And after it finishes, you need to reboot.
+You now have a debloated MacOS system!

 Features